-The Bob Timberlake tapestry collection brings these stunning pieces to life in a new and unique way.
+The Bob Timberlake tapestry wall hanging collection brings these stunning pieces to life in a new and unique way.

 In 1973, he held the first of seven one-person exhibits at Hammer Galleries in New York City.
 The first show was sold out before it opened, the first time this had ever happened for this well established gallery.

 Along with Norman Rockwell, he exhibited at the Artists of America show in 1974, at the Franklin Center in Philadelphia and in New Jersey.

 In 1998, Timberlake painted “White House Christmas” for the exhibition “White House Impressions: The President’s House Through the Eye of the Artist.”
 He was one of only 14 artists chosen to depict the White House for the exhibition sponsored by the White House Historical Association.
 It has been exhibited in the White House and in several presidential libraries.